Steven Rinella: Books

-Other publications featured in as the author or subject include Outside, Field and Stream, Wall Street Journal, New York Times, Glamour, Bowhunter, O The Oprah Magazine, the New Yorker, American Heritage, Fly Fisherman, and others.
+Other publications featuring him include Outside, Field and Stream, Wall Street Journal, New York Times, Glamour, Bowhunter, O The Oprah Magazine, the New Yorker, American Heritage, Fly Fisherman, and others.

 Podcasts

 Rinella hosts a podcast called The MeatEater Podcast that ranks among the top ten sports podcasts.
-In addition to hosting his own podcast, Rinella is also a frequent guest on The Joe Rogan Experience podcast hosted by Joe Rogan, the two have also been hunting companions with Rogan appearing on Rinella's television program MeatEater.
+In addition to hosting his own podcast, Rinella is also a frequent guest on The Joe Rogan Experience podcast hosted by Joe Rogan. the two have also been hunting companions with Rogan appearing on Rinella's television program MeatEater.

 MeatEater, Inc.

 In February 2018, Rinella formally founded MeatEater, Inc. in Bozeman, Montana.
 It operates as an outdoor lifestyle brand and media company that focuses on hunting, fishing, cooking and conservation.
 The company also acts as owner and retailer for various outdoor brands, including First Lite, FHF Gear, Phelps Game Calls & Dave Smith Decoys.
 MeatEater, Inc. had over $100 million in revenue in 2024.